heberlr/UQ_PhysiCell/README.md

 ```

 ## Quick Start
-Here are some examples to help you get started with the package:
+The following examples show common workflows to get started quickly.

 ## Example 1: Basic Usage
-  - Description: Print information about two model structures, [physicell_model_1](examples/SampleModel.ini#l1) and [physicell_model_2](examples/SampleModel.ini#l18), as defined in the config file [examples/SampleModel.ini](examples/SampleModel.ini#l20).
-This operation does not run a PhysiCell simulation.
+  - Description: Print information about two model structures defined in the configuration file (for example, `physicell_model_1` and `physicell_model_2`).
+This operation only prints the model metadata and does not run a PhysiCell simulation.
 See [example 1](examples/ex1_print.py).
     ```bash
     python examples/ex1_print.py
     ```